Bank App Investment Feature

 Objective

-Redesign HSBC’s FlexInvest app to deliver a frictionless, personalised investment experience for mass and mass-affluent users, transforming a low engagement feature into a trusted, intuitive digital wealth tool.
+Redesign HSBC’s investment app feature to deliver a frictionless, personalised investment experience for mass and mass-affluent users, transforming a low engagement feature into a trusted, intuitive digital wealth tool.

 Target audience